Getting Around Ambergris Caye Belize

 San Pedro itself is a small town with lots to see and a variety of restaurants, hotels, and shopping.
 Due to its size, walking is the easiest way to get around town.
 That way you can take your time to stop and browse or chat with friendly people you meet along your travels.

 Some people also opt to buy a bike depending on how long their vacation is, then give it away to someone in need, a school or a charity organization to raffle off, when they leave.
 You can find bikes in the $295 BZD range (without basket and lock) at pretty much any hardware store in town.
 I prefer to buy my bikes at Harmouch Hardware.
 I have bought two there so far since 2006.
 If you want to know what makes their bikes so special to me, read my Buying a bike in Belize post.

 The best way to get around Ambergris Caye is to rent a golf cart and explore north and south.
 This is a great way to get a full feel for the island and what the different areas have to offer.
 Even though you might not know your way around, Ambergris Caye is easy to navigate.
-Even if you do make a wrong turn, it will not be long before you get yourself back to the main road.
+If you do make a wrong turn, it will not be long before you get yourself back to the main road.
 Just be sure to pay attention to road signs as many streets in town are one way.